opendxl/node-red-contrib-dxl/doc/sdk/installation.md

 * Command Line Installation

-  With this approach, the Node-RED OpenDXL contribution package is installed via the [npm](https://docs.npmjs.com/) from the command-line on the host where the Node-RED server is running.
-See the [Command Line Installation](#command-line-installation) section below for more information.
+  With this approach, the Node-RED OpenDXL contribution package is installed via [npm](https://docs.npmjs.com/) from the command-line on the host where the Node-RED server is running.
+See the
+  [Command Line Installation](#command-line-installation) section below for more information.